Stuttgart University – Program for Experiencing Research

 If you withdraw from Go Global

-To withdraw from your Go Global, research abroad program, you must contact Go Global to request a withdrawal.
+To withdraw from your Go Global Research Abroad program, you must contact Go Global to request a withdrawal.
 You will then be asked to complete a short withdrawal form.

-Students who withdraw from a Go Global Research Abroad Program by March 30th will have their Go Global fee adjusted from $415.00 to $321.75 (reduced by $93.25).
+Students who withdraw from a Go Global Research Abroad Program by March 30th will have their Go Global fee adjusted from $335.00 (Go Global fee will be adjusted from $431.50 to $96.50).

 If you have questions or would like to request a withdrawal, please connect with your Go Global advisor or contact Go Global here.